Students with autism enjoy sensory-friendly ballet performance

 The theater was purposely not packed so that students could move freely in a well-lit environment.

-“Being able to get up and walk around during the show is really great for them,” said Sprenkle.
+“Being able to get up and walk around during the show is really great for them,” Sprenkle said.

 “Making sure the sound is not too loud or not too surprising at certain moments,” said Nicholas Ade, the CEO of the Central Pennsylvania Youth Ballet.